-OEM car horns can be bought from the dealerships but you’d only do this if you like throwing money away.
-OEM horn replacements are fine if you don’t want to increase the noise, but if you are reading this article, you most probably want the loudest on the market.
+Although OEM car horns can be bought from the dealerships, they often come with an expensive price tag.
+OEM horn replacements are fine if you don’t want to increase the noise, but if you are reading this article, you are probably interested in the loudest on the market.
+If this is the case, you have the option of choosing a loud car horn with or without a compressor.
+The benefit of choosing a horn with a compressor is that it’ll be much louder.

-The best car horn that is loud and easy to install is the Stebel Nautilus 11690019, which works with any 12 volt system and outputs 139 dB of noise.
-The loudest car horn is the mighty MPC B1 (0419) train horn kit, which will scare anyone nearby.
+If you require a quick answer, the best car horn that’s loud and easy to install is the Stebel Nautilus 11690019, which works with any 12 volt system and outputs 139 dB of noise.
+Alternatively, the loudest car horn is the mighty MPC B1 (0419) train horn kit, which will certainly wake up anyone nearby.

 Table of Contents